videojs/http-streaming/README.md

 * Type: `boolean`
 * can be used as an initialization option

+##### useDevicePixelRatio
+* Type: `boolean`
+* can be used as an initialization option.

+If true, this will take the device pixel ratio into account when doing rendition switching.
+This means that if you have a player with the width of `540px` in a high density display with a device pixel ratio of 2, a rendition of `1080p` will be allowed.
+This setting is `false` by default.

 When `limitRenditionByPlayerDimensions` is set to true, rendition selection logic will take into account the player size and rendition resolutions when making a decision.